vmware-samples/vmware-blockchain-samples/vmbc-ethereum/README.md

 ---
 # VMware Blockchain for Ethereum Overview

-VMware Blockchain technology provides enterprise-based companies with an innovative business transformation opportunity allowing them to build or digitize existing business networks.
+VMware Blockchain (VMBC) is an enterprise-grade blockchain platform that powers business ecosystems, digital asset experiences and dApps.

-The Ethereum technology stack contains smart contracts, developer tools, wallets, and an overall ecosystem, a comprehensive stack for building or digitizing existing blockchain networks.
+The Ethereum technology stack — from EVM, Solidity smart contracts, APIs, developer tools, and its overall ecosystem — is the broadest and most mature stack on which to build blockchain networks.
+Yet, there are several critical gaps Ethereum platforms have that make them difficult to use for enterprise use cases, such as lack of robust privacy and scalability for complex workloads, governance mechanisms, and enterprise-class operational support characteristics.
+To address these gaps, VMware launched VMware Blockchain for Ethereum, available now in beta.
+VMware Blockchain for Ethereum is built using open enterprise-centric architecture.
+The solution is an Ethereum Virtual Machine (EVM) compatible decentralized and permissioned infrastructure platform that provides trust, predictable costs, and instant transaction finality while being Byzantine Fault Tolerant.

-Several enterprise-critical gaps exist in public and permissioned Ethereum platforms despite Ethereum's significance and maturity.
-For example, limited throughput, lack of robust privacy capabilities without trade-off security, variable transaction costs and finality, and enterprise-grade services for mission-critical use cases.
+VMware Blockchain for Ethereum comprises blockchain nodes running the open-source EVM evmone 0.8.2, orchestration utilities, Solidity 0.8.16, and third-party integrations.
+As a result, developers can build on any public or private cloud to deploy their dApps and smart contracts leveraging standard tools such as Truffle, HardHat, and integrations with MetaMask.

 ## Why Use VMware Blockchain for Ethereum?